ankita34359/Fundamental-Of-Machine-Learning/01_Lecture:  Introduction to Machine Learning/01_Notes.md

 Tesla: Employs ML for autonomous driving and collision avoidance.

 Instagram: Prioritizes posts and stories on your feed based on engagement history.

+## Summary

+In this lecture, we covered:

+- The concept of Learning and how machines learn.
+- The definition and workflow of Machine Learning.
+- The importance of ML, focusing on its ability to handle vast amounts of data, automate tasks, and improve decision-making.
+- Real-world applications of ML in various industries.